antonvw/wex/ROADMAP.md

 # roadmap
-- default values, such as PRECISION_DEFAULT, as in data::dir
-  - at data::dir change name into t as well
+- git menu in statusbar improve (del::frame)
+  - should be main menu
+  - should contain blame

 ## backlog
 - use modules